Why is the U.S. women's World Cup roster so white? Behind U.S. soccer's diversity dilemma | Goal.com

 But there will be one glaring difference between the two when they take to the field.

-While there are 12 women of color in Corinne Diacre’s squad, there are just four in Jill Ellis’s team - Crystal Dunn, Jessica McDonald, Mallory Pugh and Adriana Franch.
+While there are 12 women of color in Corinne Diacre’s squad, there are just five in Jill Ellis’s team - Crystal Dunn, Christen Press, Jessica McDonald, Mallory Pugh and Adriana Franch.

 That is despite only 60.4 per cent of the U.S. being white, according to the United States Census Bureau, compared to an estimated 85% of France's population, per thinktank Institut Montaigne.